CDC expanding surveillance at 4 major US airports to look for Omicron – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

 Top image: Travelers arrive for flights at Newark Liberty International Airport on November 30, 2021 in Newark, New Jersey.
-(Spencer Platt/Getty Images) CNN’s Maggie Fox and Forrest Brown contributed to this report.
+(Spencer Platt/Getty Images) CNN’s Maggie Fox, Kaitlan Collins and Forrest Brown contributed to this report.

 Comments